alee012/Password-Manager/README.md

 This project is a local desktop application that allows users to store passwords securely using cryptography.

-Note: I only tested this with macOS, but in theory it should work with Windows.
+Note: I have only tested this with macOS, but in theory it should work with Windows.

 ## Testing The Program